 Yesterday, a relative took us on a tiny boat into the sea where we went for a swim.
 The water is so clear there, so clear you can see your toes and the sand patterns at the bed of the sea.
 It was so fun and scary when he’s tipping the boat to one side when making a turn that I scream my voice out I almost lost it.
 I know how Ariel felt now.
 He promised us next time, he’ll take up fishing again.
 A trip we take before dawn to catch the fish when they come up to eat.

 Marinate the shrimps with some of the herbed butter to get them to absorb the flavors and retain their moisture as they grill.
-Be careful, it is easy to overcook shrimp.
-You should remove them off the heat once they turn pink from blue grey.
+Be careful, it is easy to overcook shrimps.
+You should remove them off the heat once they turn from blue grey to pink.
 Otherwise, they’ll start shrinking and they’ll be rubbery.
 I can’t believe I used to eat meats very well done!
 I still can’t have raw meats, except fish. but I am trying to let my taste buds get accustomed to the flavor as the texture isn’t that bizarre.

 Follow me on